-So you're about to send a Broadcast to your parents but want to include a YouTube video or a website for them to view, but how do you do that?
+You want to send a Broadcast to your parents to tell them about a YouTube video or a website.
+How do you do that?
 Don't worry!
 It's not hard and we're here to show you how to do it.

 What is a URL?